I Fell for Hours

 - One of the bonus levels in Aero the Acro-Bat is a long, long dive into a pool.

-- Team Fortress 2: the Scout and Spy have this reaction when falling into the bottomless pit in Ghost Fort (being a fast-paced action game, you will only fall for about four seconds before they say their appropriate voice lines, then die so you can respawn).
+- Team Fortress 2: the Scout and Spy have this reaction when falling into the bottomless pit in Ghost Fort (thankfully, this being a fast-paced action game, the players only see about ten seconds of the falling, then the game flags them "dead" so they can respawn).

 - The First SPY Fox game puts this at the very beginning after being ejected out of a plane.
 Naturally, you use a spy gadget to break your fall.